 | Starknet | starknet | Supports USDC |

-ach or sepa) for bank account sources and destinations.
+Use fiat channel codes (such as ach or sepa) for bank account sources and destinations.
 Use blockchain network codes (such as ethereum or sol) for wallet sources and destinations.
 Mixing the two in the same object will result in an error.